Zgplay056/My-Classmates/README.md

 # MyClassmates
-Here you can see how crazy is my classes on KNN LOL
+Here you can see how crazy are my classes on KNN LOL